Who can submit nominations for Legal Heroes?

 Being named as a Legal Hero is a rare honour reserved for the most impactful and inspiring solicitors – only a small number will be recognised each year.

-Legal Heroes are solicitors who, through a particular piece of work, have:
+Legal Heroes are solicitors who, through a particular piece of work within the last two years, have:

 - made a demonstrative, lasting and tangible difference to the life or lives of others, their local community or society as a whole